 Our City Needs to Heal.
 Churches Can Help.

-By Cardinal Timothy Dolan and Dr. Raymond Tallaj
+By Cardinal Timothy Dolan and Dr. Ramon Tallaj

 WE ARE LIVING in dark, uncertain times.
 New York City’s diverse communities of color have been ravaged by the COVID-19 pandemic, which has claimed 17,000 lives and caused more than 2 million people to lose their jobs.
 Plus, in the past several weeks, tragedies borne out of racism and injustice have spurred widespread demonstrations, with hundreds of thousands in New York City marching in unison and calling for change.
 New Yorkers are hurting.
 They are in pain.
 Even as our city slowly begins to reopen and recover, our communities are scarred.